integritee-network/substraTEE/README.md

 enclave joins by supplying RA.
 With every enclave membership change group keys are renewed using dynamic peer group key agreement among enclaves.

+### *M5 support for ink contracts*

+*(development not yet funded)*

+[ink!](https://medium.com/block-journal/introducing-substrate-smart-contracts-with-ink-d486289e2b59) is substrate's domain specific contract language on top of Rust.
+This milestone shall bring ink! contracts to substraTEE.

+### future

+* performance benchmarks and optimization
+* testnet for stress-tests and showcasing
+* use cases: bridges, payment hubs, ...

 ## Overview M1

 The high level architecture of the current implementation can be seen in the following diagram: